JamieChristensen/Spartan-Stealther-Demo-Project/README.md

 # Spartan-Stealther-Demo
-A one-week project made for a job-interview over the summer of 2020.
+A one-week game protope project.
+Proof of concept.